addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

 I've called this collection `Cart`, as it's a group of items.
-As the `Item` model is the second dependency, I can bind the variable `Item` too it by declaring it as the second argument to the callback function.
+As the `Item` model is the second dependency, I can bind the variable `Item` to it by declaring it as the second argument to the callback function.
 I can then refer to this within my collection implementation.

 Finally, let's have a look at the view for this collection.
 (This file is much bigger in the application, but I've taken some bits out so it's easier to examine).